Explore newly available specimens. New material added regularly.

 Because biochar is commonly alkaline, typically with a pH between 8 and 10, this charging process also helps stabilize it within the root zone.
 Once established, it can reduce the mobility of mineral impurities while increasing the soil's overall CEC.

-Once charged, incorporate biochar at roughly 5% of the total soil volume.
+Once charged, incorporate biochar at roughly 2-5% of the total soil volume.
 It functions as a microbial incubator and a slow-release nutrient bank.
 This enhances aeration and stability without holding excess moisture, creating the resilient soil ecosystem on which Copiapoa depend in cultivation.

 Step-by-step process

-4. Drain and Retain: Use the leftover solution to water other plants.
+4. Drain and retain: Use the leftover solution to water other plants.

 Charged biochar should have the texture of damp ground coffee beans rather than wet soil.
 It should feel slightly cool and friable, with no free water or glossy sheen.
 When prepared this way, it can be stored indefinitely in a sealed container without loss of function.
 If it dries out, the biochar itself remains structurally intact and can be fully reconditioned by rehydration and re-aeration.